nccgroup/LoggerPlusPlus/README.md

 You can use this extension without using the BApp store.
 In order to install the latest version of this extension from the GitHub repository, follow these steps:

 Step 1.
-(Downloading) Download the ["latest release jar"](https://github.com/nccgroup/LoggerPlusPlus/releases/latest) (this is the only file you need to download if you do not wish to build it yourself).
+(Downloading) Download the [latest release jar](https://github.com/nccgroup/LoggerPlusPlus/releases/latest).

 Step 2.
 (Adding to Burp) In Burp Suite, click on the "Extender" tab, then in the "Extensions" tab click on the "Add" button and select the downloaded "burplogger++.jar" file.